14 Fun Run Theme Ideas For Your Next 5K

 If you are set on a seasonal theme, be creative and throw in a few spins and clever tag lines to make yours stand out.

-Examples of seasonal runs: Pensacola Beach Turkey Trot, Great Santa Run San Francisco, Providence Monster Dash
+Examples of seasonal runs: Pensacola Beach Turkey Trot, San Diego Santa Run, Providence Monster Dash

 2. Boozy runs